d3vhub99/ResponsiveWebDesign/README.md

 # ResponsiveWebDesign
-FreeCodeCamp's RWD tutorials and projects
+FreeCodeCamp's RWD tutorials and projects. second commit- !+tab(in VSCode for the structure of the HTML page index.html)